wp-plugins/bp-local-avatars/readme.txt

 2. Select and Save.
 Otherwise this plugin will not do anything.

-3. After saving, you will see a link to 'Bulk Generate' avatars for all users who do not have a local avatar.
+3. After saving, you will see a link to 'Bulk Generate' avatars for all users and groups who do not have a local avatar.
 If a user already has their own Gravatar, it will save it locally.

 For more BuddyPress plugins, please visit http://www.philopress.com/